-Make a copy of Roof Snow before you begin!!
-With the Brush Tool paint shadow areas as shown below using the following color pallet: #576e76, #385462 and #22394b .
+Make a copy of the Roof Snow layer before you begin.
+With the Brush Tool paint the shadow areas as shown below using the following color pallet: #576e76, #385462 and #22394b .

 Now I am going to add lights to the house.
-For that create a new layer called House Lights.
+For that create a new layer called Window Light.
 With the Pen Tool create two selections like in the image and fill it with color #fbffbe.
-Add Gaussian Blur like in the image and change the blending mode of the layer to Linear Dodge 70%.
+Add Gaussian Blur like in the image and change the blending mode of the layer to Linear Dodge 70% opacity.

 With the Eraser Tool carefully erase the left and bottom area of the light that exceeds the window.
 You should now have something like that:

-Now create a new layer, call it Tree Decoration.
+Create a new layer and call it Tree Decoration.
 Take the Brush Tool and draw tree decorations like in the image.
 Play with different sizes and pick the color #73231a.

 Add Drop Shadow, Inner Shadow and Inner Glow as shown in the images below:

-For the glow simply draw the light points with color #c29c95.
+For the glow simply draw the highlights with color #c29c95.